-Spring – a time of renewal and rebirth.
-This retreat offers the opportunity to relax into your authentic voice, stretch those writing muscles, and focus on the story you want to tell.
-In whatever form you want to tell it – poetry, fiction, memoir or essay.
+This weekend retreat offers the opportunity to relax into your authentic voice, stretch those writing muscles, and focus on the story you want to tell.
+In whatever form occurs – poetry, fiction, memoir or essay.
 All in a safe and nurturing eco-space.

 The weekend program includes sensory exercises and meditation to heighten awareness and deepen your experience.
 Guided writing exercises are facilitated in the Amherst Writers & Artists (AWA) method.